msazurestackworkloads/azurestack-gallery/diagnosis/README.md

 The scripts in this directory aim to simplify the collection of relevant logs from your Kubernetes cluster.
 The script will automatically create a snapshot of the cluster, and connect to each node to collect logs.
 In addition, the script can, optionally, upload the collected logs to a storage account.

 This tool is mainly designed for the Microsoft support team to collect comprehensive cluster logs.
-For self-diagnosis purposes, please see [`az aks kollect`](https://docs.microsoft.com/en-us/cli/azure/aks?view=azure-cli-latest#az_aks_kollect) command and [aks-periscope](https://github.com/Azure/aks-periscope) application.

 ## Requirments
 - Make sure the Network Security Group (NSG) for master nodes has exposed SSH port 22.